17 And take the helmet of salvation, and the sword of the Spirit, which is the word of God. Ephesians 6:17

 13 And since we have the same spirit of faith, according to what is written, “I believed and therefore I spoke,” we also believe and therefore speak.
 2 Corinthians 4:13

 You cannot believe the word of God without speaking it.
 God wants His word to be in our mouths.
 You may be asking why is it so important to speak the word?
-The answer is simple – in the realm of the Spirit, words are paramount.
+The answer is simple – in the realm of the Spirit, words are paramount and they rule.
 It is written that where the word of the king is there is power (ability) -Ecclesiastes 8:4.
 Words are everything in life.

 10 Beat your plowshares into swords.
 And your [g]pruning hooks into spears; Let the weak say, ‘I am strong.’ ” Joel 3:10

-How can the weak say “I am strong”?
+It may not sound appropriate for the weak to say “I am strong”?
 But that is the language of a Spirit-filled person.
 By saying “I am strong” despite the weakness, you put to work the sword of the Spirit.
 Our conversations must be filled with the Word of God.
-Rhema (speak) it all-day-long.
+Rhema (speaks) it all day long.
 Let the Holy Spirit fight for you.
 Say things like “by the stripes of Jesus I am healed”, “I shall not lack anything – my prosperity is of God”.
 Don’t speak words that give the enemy any chance in your life.

-Don’t live by sight but faith.
+Don’t live by sight but by faith.
 Believe and speak – let the word of God fill your “normal” conversations.
 If you have nothing to say that will yield the sword of the spirit, just keep quiet.
 Any word you speak is a sword.
-Whose sword you speak determines what will happen in your life.
+Whose sword you speak determines what happens to you.
 Stay blessed

 Read Further: Matthew 12:33-37